zzhan133/leetcode/java/readMe.md

 ### Need to practice again
 * 4 .
 Median of Two Sorted Arrays
+* 32 .
+Longest valid Parentheses (Use index as the elements of the stack)
 * 37 .
 Sudoku Solver
 * 47 .
 Permutations II
 * 53 .
 Maximum Subarray